Melania Trump Will Uphold One Obama Legacy At The White House

 “I take great pride in knowing that this little garden will live on as a symbol of the hopes and dreams we all hold of growing a healthier nation for our children,” Michelle Obama said in a statement in October of last year.
 “I am hopeful that future first families will cherish this garden like we have.”

 The National Park Service has continued in nurturing the vegetable garden.
 It’s unclear if Melania Trump will actually do any work herself in the garden or if she’ll just oversee the maintenance of it.
-Some might say it’s hard to envision the glamorous first lady engaging in any type of activity that involves dirt.
+Some might say it’s hard to envision the glamorous First Lady engaging in any type of activity that involves dirt.
 Michelle Obama was seen in work clothes partaking in some of the work when official photographs were snapped.
 Whether the same will be true for First Lady Melania Trump isn’t known, but she’s intent on seeing the garden flourish throughout her husband’s presidency.

 [Featured Image by Chip Somodevilla/Getty Images]